ahmedbonyeamin/Spotify-Playlist-Generator/README.md

 [https://developer.spotify.com/console/get-recommendations/](https://developer.spotify.com/console/get-recommendations/)

 Scroll to the bottom and click '**Get Token Button**' and click '**playlist-modify-private**' as the scope you need.
 You will also need to sign in to Spotify.
-(Note this is a short lived token, for serious application there is another process...maybe we will do this in a future session??)

 ## APIs